 Public Relations & Advertising

 PRAD is the hottest sector in the profession.
-Graduates who find themselves in this field gets well.
-Career options in this sector are social media managers, graphic design experts, Public Relation specialists, media directors, publicity managers, media managers, and among others.
+Graduates who find themselves in this field get well.
+Career options in this sector are social media managers, graphic design experts, Public Relations specialists, media directors, publicity managers, media managers, and others.

-Professionals here most times work on contract basis and earn as high as ₦100,000 to ₦250,000 for creating ads, building social media presence online writing a press release, for organisations, etc. While some professionals in this field establish ad agencies, pitch for others and make fresh money which we cannot rate.
+Professionals here most times work on a contract basis and earn as high as ₦100,000 to ₦250,000 for creating ads, building a social media presence online writing a press release, for organizations, etc. While some professionals in this field establish ad agencies, pitch for others, and make fresh money which we cannot rate.

 Others